atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 terminated (e.g. by a remote call) if the pod `restartPolicy` allows it, to preserve the pod data for further processing or debugging.

-The interceptor should observe EvictionRequest cancellations.
+The interceptor can also choose whether it accepts EvictionRequest cancellation.
 See [EvictionRequest Cancellation Examples](#evictionrequest-cancellation-examples) for details.

 We should discourage the creation of preventive EvictionRequests, so that they do not end up as